 I have been using Samsung SSD’s for years now and they only continue to get better.
 Their 850 EVO is one of the best, for the money solid state drives available currently.
 I like to use the 500GB versions in all my systems for a boot drive.
 So we’re going to do that again here for our OS, start-up programs, and a few games with room to spare.

 If you want to add a second mass storage drive, my go to drive of choice would be the HGST Travelstar 1TB.
 It’s a 2.5” mechanical drive so that will keep in line with our small form factor and give you some extra storage for larger games and files.

 A Good SFX Power Supply

 This is probably one of the biggest limitation you will have in building in a case like this.
-You are going to be required to use an SFX power supply.
-Thankfully Silverstone has a full line of these that are top of the line, gold rated PSU’s so that makes things relatively simple when it comes to our choices.
+With this build, you’ll need an SFX power supply.
+Thankfully Silverstone has a full line of these that are top of the line, gold rated PSU’s.
+So, that makes things relatively simple when it comes to our choices.
 They have a few different wattages, but as a go big or go home kind of guy, I just went with the big 600W version.

 Best Small Form Factor CPU Cooler?

 Once again, like the power supply, you are somewhat limited here, but there are a few options.
 I’ve decided however to go with what I would consider to the best slim cooler on the market currently, the Noctua NH-L9i.
 Using just a 23mm thick heatsink means we should have plenty of clearance in here for our fan and getting the side panel back on.